ceph/ceph-csi/docs/design/proposals/stateless-csi-plugin.md

 to use for RPCs that only carry the *volume_id* in its requests.

 The `pool-id` and `fscid` are the respective pool and fsname IDs.

+The `version` is the version of the `volume_id` encoding scheme, for future encoding changes as the case may be.

 The size of each element encoded into the *volume_id* are, [4 bytes]-[MAX:37 Bytes]-[16 bytes]-[36 Bytes] respectively, thus bringing its